-While pursuing her legal education, Ms. Hesse worked for the Chair for Public Law, European Law and Public International Law at Helmut Schmidt University in Hamburg.
+Ms. Hesse joined the firm in 2019.
+While pursuing her legal education, she worked for the Chair for Public Law, European Law and Public International Law at Helmut Schmidt University in Hamburg.

 Experience

-• Advising and representing a global technology company on data protection law and dispute resolution with the German Federal Cartel Office, including representation in litigation proceedings before the EU Courts.
+• Advising and representing a global technology company in various data protection and consumer protection disputes in Germany and other European countries, including representation in litigation proceedings before the EU Courts.

 • Advising an EU institution on European administrative law, bank resolution and data protection law, including representation in litigation proceedings before the EU Courts.